sandrofigo/VoxReader/README.md

 ## Currently supported features

 At the moment it is possible to read:
-- the size of all models
+- the name, size and position of all models
 - all individual voxels including their color and position
 - the palette that was used for the model
 - all raw data related to the scene